Nuclei-Software/nuclei-sdk/ideprojects/iar/README.md

 - Provide support for Nuclei Evaluation SoC which is a prototype and evaluation SoC mainly used to evaluate Nuclei RISC-V processor such as 200/300/600/900 series.
 - RISC-V Extension IMAFDCB are supported in this project.
-- These projects are based on Nuclei SDK project which intergated NMSIS standard.
+- These projects are based on Nuclei SDK project which integrated NMSIS standard.
 - We have implemented CPU core startup, exception handling and linker script and ported NMSIS Core for IAR Compiler, please check the commit histories for the changes we have made.
 - These projects are using iar linker script icf file provided in this project not the one in IAR workbench.